 If I remember correctly, Onoko Falls is taller, but it just wasn’t as exciting for me.
 It was also harder to photograph, as I happened to show up right as the sun was directly behind the falls.
 I can’t really prevent that, and I don’t have the ability to just show up whenever works best, so I just dealt with it.
 One cool aspect of this falls when I visited were the people rappelling down the falls.

-7) Keep driving for a little less than 2 miles to the end of the road, which will be the parking area for the Glen Onoko trailhead.
+- Keep driving for a little less than 2 miles to the end of the road, which will be the parking area for the Glen Onoko trail head.

-8) From the parking area, you are going to follow the signs and head under the bridge to the trailhead.
+- From the parking area, you are going to follow the signs and head under the bridge to the trail head.

 - From there, just try and follow the trail.
 The trail doesn’t seem to end.
-Onoko Falls is the second major drop.
+Cave Falls is the first major drop.

 Accessibility: 2/10 (strenuous)